willzhai55/KlipperScreen-Happy-Hare-Simplified-Chinese-Edition/docs/ERCF.md

 The top left button is replaced with a live monitor of Happy Hare clog/runout detection.
 This "thermonitor" usually will sit at the bottom of the scale.
 As the difference between extruder and encoder measured movement increases the "temperature" will rise.
 If it hits the top a runout condition will be triggered.
 The configurable check mark on the side is the 'headroom' used by the automatic tuning option and represents a safe gap to avoid accidental firing.
 The detection length (and headroom) are all tunable, but with automatic, they will be updated at least every tool change.

-_Perhaps someone can help me... now you can visualize when clog detection is triggered, can you figure out what is being done in the wipe tower -- I'll let you see for yourselves..._

 When an ERCF error occurs in print the `Pause` button (which can manually force an ERCF error/pause condition) will change to `Last Error`.
 This will conveniently recall the last error so you don't have to go to the console and well as displaying the tool change that was in progress at the time - very useful before correcting the issue).

 ![ercf_panel_bypass](img/ercf/last_error.png)